microsoft/onnxruntime/docs/reference/operators/ContribOperators.md

 * TOC placeholder
 {:toc}

 The [contrib ops domain](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/contrib_ops) contains ops that are built in to the runtime by default.
-Only selective operators are added as contrib ops to avoid increasing the binary size of the core runtime package.
+Only selected operators are added as contrib ops to avoid increasing the binary size of the core runtime package.
 When possible, [custom operators](./add-custom-op.md) should be used.

 ## Contrib Op List